Sawom/Sawom/README.md

 ## Hi  🙋‍♂️ ,<br>
 my name is <strong> Abdur Rashid Sawom </strong> <br>
-I am a student and study in University of Asia Pacific.
-A hard working person and love to learn new technology.
+I have completed my graduation  from the University of Asia Pacific in the department of Computer Science and Engineering.
+A hard-working person and love to learn new technology.

 ![kisspng-web-development-web-developer-web-design-web-development-5afd66934ea449 9607081515265563073221](https://user-images.githubusercontent.com/64780532/119230147-cefc3880-bb3c-11eb-8314-ebbf2bebc4a4.png)
 <br>